 ELAGSE3W3 c.
 Use temporal words and phrases to signal event order.

 ELAGSE3W3 d.
 Provide a sense of closure.

-· I can use evidence from the text to support my answer.
+· I can use the lingo of experts.